Széchenyi Thermal Bath

 Széchenyi Thermal Bath is the largest natural hot spring spa in Budapest and Europe.
 The neogothic-styled bath was opened in 1913.

-Széchenyi Thermal Bath is our favourite spa in Budapest and in our opinion is hard to beat.
-The spa’s opening hours, the cleanliness, the architecture and its surroundings are all high quality.
+Széchenyi Thermal Bath is our favorite spa in Budapest and in our opinion is hard to beat.
+The spa’s opening hours, cleanliness, architecture, and surroundings are all high quality.

-If you want to buy advance tickets you can do so on our website, with preferential, skip the line tickets, and with an individual changing room.
+If you want to buy advance tickets to the Széchenyi Thermal Bath you can do so on our website, with preferential, skip-the-line tickets, and with an individual changing room.

 Metro: Széchenyi fürdö, line M1 (yellow).

 Museum of Fine Arts Budapest (498 m) Heroes’ Square (507 m) Budapest City Park (545 m) Andrássy Avenue (1.3 km) State Opera House (2.5 km)